teofilobd/UnityVoxelStudy/README.md

 ### Voxelization

 About the voxelization.
 The algorithms were not hard to implement; however, those basic implementations are really slow.
 For the naive approach, I manage to improve it a bit by using async `Tasks`, which was challenging, but in the end worked well.
-The naive algorithm is `O(x\*y\*z\*t)` where `*x*`, `*y*`, `*z*` are the mesh bounds dimensions in voxels and `*t*` is the number of triangles in the mesh.
+The naive algorithm is `O(x*y*z*t)` where `x`, `y`, `z` are the mesh bounds dimensions in voxels and `t` is the number of triangles in the mesh.
 That's clearly bad.
 I thought later that I could have done a search by triangle instead and check only voxels in the triangle bounds.

-I did not have time to think about a `Octree` async version, but I did notice that I missed an optimization in my current implementation that is: I am passing all the triangles to the children nodes instead of only the ones that matter for that region.
+When I was writing this document, I realized I had implemented the `Octree` in a wrong and very inneficient way.
+I was checking every triangle at every region instead of inserting triangles at root and having the real benefit of the `Octree`.
+I managed to fix in time though.
+The algorithm time complexity is `O(t*log(n))` where `t` is the number of triangles and `n` is the number of nodes.
+I did not have time to think about a `Octree` async version.

 The whole processing on the CPU side could be improved if I had used **ECS** and **Jobs System**, but I did not take that path because I do not have experience with them and there was not enough time to research for this project.